quarkslab/arybo/docs/source/concepts.rst

 This section describes some of the theory used in arybo/petanque, the choices that have been made and the various limitations that exist.

-This is basically a brief summary of this paper.
-(TODO)

 .. _sec-theory-anf:

 Representation of boolean expressions and bit-vectors